6 min read

 Then I decided to take it seriously

-I've also set up a basic dust collection system that attaches to every tool I use and keeps the sawdust down.
+I've also set up a basic dust collection system that attaches to each tool I use and keeps the sawdust down.
 My next shop project is learning how to build custom cabinets and drawers so I can organize all my new tools above and below my workbenches.

 Why did woodworking stick this time?